On Generalizations of Some Distance Based Classifiers for HDLSS Data: Real Data Analysis

-We first analyze the four data sets mentioned in Section \ref{cluster}.
+Let us start by analyzing the four benchmark data sets mentioned in Section \ref{cluster}.
 The numerical results are reported in Table \ref{real4}.
-The classifier NN-gMADD yields the best performance in {\tt ACSF1} data, and improves the best rate of 36\% reported on the UCR archive.
-On the other hand, the NN-ggMADD classifier captures information from the group structure and leads to the minimum overall misclassification rate in the {\tt Cricket X} data set.
-GLMNET leads to the lowest misclassification rate, while gSAVG had the second best performance in the {\tt GSE468} data set.
-The ggSAVG classifier yields best performance in the high-dimensional {\tt nutt2003v2} data, followed by linear SVM and NN-ggMADD classifiers.
-Generally, we observe that the blocked generalized classifiers perform significantly better than the generalized classifiers in this data set, and which further establishes the usefulness of such classifiers in real data sets.
+The NN-bgMADD classifier captures information from the group structure and leads to the minimum overall misclassification rate in both {\tt Cricket X} and {\tt EOGHorizontalSignal} data sets.
+In the {\tt EOGHorizontalSignal} data, we observed a significant variability in the misclassification rates for different choices of $\gamma$.
+In fact, $\gamma_1$ (a bounded function) led to a misclassification rate of about 88\%.
+This deteriorating performance of $\gamma_1$ may be attributed to the fact that this function involves the term $e^{-t}$, which reduces the large differences in componentwise means of the competing classes, while $\gamma_3$ involves the term $\sqrt{t}/2$, and manages to retain this information.
+The next two data sets are related to gene expression studies, and the component variables often have differences in their class means.
+SVM-LIN yields the lowest misclassification rate, while the NN-bgMADD classifier had the second best performance in the {\tt GSE2685} data set.
+The bgSAVG classifier leads to the best performance in the high-dimensional {\tt nutt2003v2} data, followed by the SVM-LIN and NN-bgMADD classifiers.
+Generally, we observe that block-generalized classifiers perform significantly better than their generalized counterparts in all four data sets.
+This further establishes the usefulness of such classifiers in real data scenarios.

-We also studied the overall performance of our proposed classifiers on some other benchmark data sets from these three popular databases, namely, Compcancer database, Microarray database and UCR Time Series Archive (2018).
-Detailed description of the data sets are available at the respective sources.
 The Compcancer database has $35$ data sets, while the Microarray database consists of $20$ data sets.
-We chose data sets with $\min_j n_j \geq 6$ ($31$ in total) from the first database, while all $20$ data sets in the second database were considered for comparison.
-The {\tt ALLGSE412} data set in the Microarray database has missing values in $29$ observations (out of $55$ training samples) corresponding to $14$ covariates, and we dropped those covariates from all the samples during our analysis.
-For the UCR data base, we chose only those data sets for which $\min_j n_j \geq 10$ and $d \geq 500$, and this led us to analyze $25$ datasets.
-For this analysis, we have followed the procedure stated after Figure \ref{real_motivation} in Section \ref{cluster}.
-We have also done a full analysis of the UCR database, and this result is available and Figure S1 in the Supplementary.
+We chose data sets with $\min_j n_j \geq 6$, which left us with $31$ data sets from the first database, and $20$ data sets in the second database.
+The {\tt ALLGSE412} data set in the Microarray database has missing values in $29$ observations (out of the $55$ samples) corresponding to $14$ covariates, so we dropped those covariates from all the samples during our analysis.
+We used $71$ (out of available $85$) data sets from the UCR data base.